-The Group generates revenues from providing online game services and advertising services on the NetEase websites, and from e-mail, e-commerce and other services.
+The Group generates revenues from providing online game services, advertising services and from e-mail, e-commerce and other services.

 The industry in which the Group operates is subject to a number of industry-specific risk factors, including, but not limited to, rapidly changing technologies; government regulations of the Internet and online game industry in China; significant numbers of new entrants; dependence on key individuals; competition of similar services from larger companies; customer preferences; and the need for the continued successful development, marketing and selling of its services.